[Lead Image Courtesy of Mike Ingram]

 However, it is not clear if the discussions referred to in Dr Hammon’s letter even involved HORIBA MIRA.

-Andy McDonald is representing HORIBA told the planning committee that reducing the track’s dimensions would render it unfit for purpose, before repeating the threat that the jobs the site generated could be lost to another site in Britain, or even to a site in Europe.
+Representing HORIBA, Andy McDonald told the planning committee that reducing the track’s dimensions would render it unfit for purpose, before repeating the threat that the jobs the site generated could be lost to another site in Britain, or even to a site in Europe.

 What is certain is that the comment appears to have been made in spite of the fact that no alternative site was put out to consultation as part of the planning process, let alone subjected to the required detailed landscape studies and modelling on behalf of the applicant.
 Thus the comment included in the letter was essentially nothing more than a subjective opinion on the part of Historic England and critics say it is difficult to see why it was included.